MichielCottaar/MCMRSimulator.jl/docs/src/tutorial_julia.md

 More details on plotting trajectories can be found in the [`plot_trajectory`](@ref) documentation.

 We can also use this future to plot the complete [`Snapshot`](@ref) at a specific time.
-In this example we do not set this time explicitly, so it will default to the time of the sequence [`Readout`](@ref) as discussed above:
+In this example we do not set this time explicitly, so it will default to the time of the sequence `MRIBuilder.SingleReadout`/`MRIBuilder.ADC` as discussed above:
 ```@example tutorial
 snapshot = readout(3000, simulation, return_snapshot=true)
 pp = PlotPlane(size=2.5)